iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#010] Good afternoon everyone, This is PAFF. ^^.md

 IIIIttt's PAFF <3<3

 **MAN_Dora**<br>
-LOVE U PAFF~~
+LOVE U PAFF\~\~

 **8pupu**<br>
-Do we have a chance to hear "Gravity" live again? the one PAFF sang on Æsir-FEST
+Do we have a chance to hear "Gravity" live again? the one PAFF sang on Æsir\-FEST

 **PAFF-Official**<br>
 If everyone wants to hear it, then I will sing it again. ^^

 **8pupu**<br>
-Thank you PAFF~ I will continue to support you!
+Thank you PAFF\~ I will continue to support you!

 **lenba**<br>
-PAFF was not at Æsir-FEST right?
+PAFF was not at Æsir\-FEST right?
 Wasn't it canceled?

 **Lynx87**<br>
-No she was on stage ~ it's A who didn't show up.
+No she was on stage \~ it's A who didn't show up.

 **SancTityKnight**<br>
 That event was never held, right?